Code Generation and Conic Constraints for Model-Predictive Control on Microcontrollers with Conic-TinyMPC: Background

+TinyMPC~\cite{tinympc}, exploits properties of the MPC problem through pre-computation and caching with an ADMM framework to efficiently solve this problem via three assumptions: \begin{enumerate} \item The dynamical system can be modeled as linear time invariant, with fixed $A,B,c\;\forall k \in [0,N)$; \item The quadratic cost can be modeled with fixed hessians, $Q,R \;\forall k \in [0,N)$, $Q_N$; and \item The finite horizon LQR feedback gain and cost-to-go Hessian, $K_k, P_k$, can be effectively approximated by the solution to the infinite-horizon LQR solution, $K_{\text{inf}}, P_{\text{inf}} \;\forall k \in [0,N]$. \end{enumerate}

+We provide a brief summary of the approach and refer to~\cite{tinympc} for more details.
+TinyMPC~\cite{tinympc} splits the standard LQR problem from all additional state and input constraints via ADMM.
+The primal update, \eqref{eq:primal_update}, becomes:

+where we use scaled dual variables $y$ and $g$ and for convenience~\cite{boyd2011distributed} and the following are defined:

+This enables a slight simplification to \eqref{eq:dual_update}, where we substitute the dual variables with their scaled forms and eliminate $\rho$.
+As a result, the scaled dual variables $y_k$ and $g_k$ are always equal to the difference between the primal and slack variables, which is a convergence criteria that now does not need to be recalculated during convergence checks.

-We observe that, because \eqref{eq:lqr_primal} is the same form as \eqref{eq:lqr}, it can be solved efficiently with the Riccati recursion in \eqref{eq:riccati}.
-The primal update in \eqref{eq:primal_update} then becomes the solution to the Riccati recursion in the backward pass and an affine dynamics roll-out of the resulting LQR policy in the forward pass.
+As \eqref{eq:lqr_primal} has the same form as \eqref{eq:lqr}, it can be solved efficiently through a backwards Riccati recursion, \eqref{eq:riccati}, followed by an affine dynamics roll-out of the resulting policy, \eqref{eq:lqrSolution}.
+The slack update remains a projection onto the feasible set: